caiiiycuk/js-dos/v7/docs/contributing-emulators.md

 ## Server

-For simplicity you can think that the server is a dosbox.
+For simplicity, you can think that the server is a dosbox.
 In the future servers can be implemented with different emulators.
 Now we support only **dosbox implementation** (look at `jsdos.cmake`).